 Whether you’re wearing a business suit or active wear, rambling across open fields or breaking a sweat indoors, every step you take brings you closer to better mental health.
 In this feature, we’ve pulled together advice from a range of health and wellness experts to show how walking just several minutes a day can benefit your mental health, helping you feel calmer during these strange times.

 We know that walking offers a range of physical benefits, from warding off obesity to reducing the risk of heart disease, but it turns out that your daily walk can reduce your stress levels too.
 Stephen Buckley explains: “Our physical health and mental health are closely linked, and physical activity like walking can be very beneficial for our mental health and wellbeing too.

 “Being active outdoors helps us switch off from everyday pressures, clear our heads and relieves stress by reducing levels of cortisol, ‘the stress hormone’, which has been linked to a range of mental health problems including depression and anxiety.”

 If that’s not enough of a reason to lace up your trainers, consider the findings of a study published in the Journal of Sports Medicine, which showed that walking through green spaces can put the brain into a meditative state.
 That’s great news if you love the idea of meditation yet struggle with the thought of having to sit cross-legged on your bedroom floor for 20 minutes a day.

 Many of us are still in lockdown to various degrees, and for those of us who live in built-up cities, getting access to green spaces for a daily walk can be challenging.
 While walking indoors doesn’t have quite the same calming, meditative effect on the brain as walking in nature does, just 20 minutes of walking in any setting releases endorphins and lowers stress.
-So if you want to up your daily walking time come rain or shine, consider a treadmill for walking and running at home.

 2. Walking helps to reduce anxiety